joedragons/lift-staging-test/README.md

 # lift-staging-test

-This is arepo to assist testing out the integration with Sonatype Lift
+This is a repo to assist testing out the integration with Sonatype Lift

 Credit: Amy Keibler